wspace/hapyli/tutorial/expressions.md

              (print-string "1234567\n"))
 ```

 We don't need to do this.
-HaPyLi provides the "do" function, which can accept
+HaPyLi provides the `do` function, which can accept
 any number of parameters.
 You don't need to pollute your application with 100
-'execute' definitions as above just because you want to chain together 100
+`execute` definitions as above just because you want to chain together 100
 operations (although I can't imagine you ever wanting to chain together more
 than just a few - but at least you now can).